Post

 ~/dotfiles-darkspacer2/ # Worktree for darkspacer2 machine

-~/ # Your actual working files
+~/ # Actual working files

 Initial Setup